 Kopeyia, Ghana School Fund (KGSF)

 In 1996 I spent 2 weeks in the small, subsistence village of Kopeyia, studying Kente cloth weaving and enjoying the company of the villagers.
 The Kopeyia, Ghana School Fund is founded on the concept of providing an education to children from Kopeyia in order that they may construct a secure way of life for their community.
-The fund supports a primary school who's students are among the best in Ghana.
+The fund supported a primary school who's students are among the best in Ghana.
+The success of the project made it possible to discontinue it after graduates returned to Kopeyia so start small businesses and fund the school themselves.

 Sudanese Education Fund (SEF)